-It was interesting how many thought I was drawing dirty pictures—claiming I said any Christian who disagrees with Trump hates him.
+It was interesting how many thought I was claiming that any Christian who disagrees with Trump hates him.
 I never said that.

 It was equally remarkable to see how angry they got—how they took it so personally.

 Some of the comments were hilarious.
-“I am a believer, I don’t hate him.
-Even though he is a pathological liar, and a wolf.”
+“I am a believer, I don’t hate him and proceeded to say very hateful things about him.
 Other Christians cited the audio of Trump from 12 years ago as proof that he is evil.
 Not even considering he might have changed.
 Again, they add the disclaimer, “but I don’t hate him.”
 Here’s some more comments:

 Thank God they’re wrong about young people.
 I hold nothing back and it just makes more of them show up.
 I give them direct appeals and they come to Jesus.
 It’s a canard to say youth won’t come hear me because of my views on Trump.

 Never mind the dinky stuff.
 Look at the policies and the laws he is undoing and the ones he prevents—laws and policies that would muzzle the church and will build a godless nation for your children and grandchildren.
 Trump is a firewall.